Firstcard

 Pick Credit Strong if: You want flexibility.
 Larger loan amounts or longer terms can mean a stronger payment history over time.
 Good for people committed to a multi-year credit-building plan.

 Pick Kikoff if: You want the cheapest option to add a positive tradeline to your credit report.
-Best if you already have some credit history and just want to round it out.
+Best if you already have some credit history and just want to round it out — and our guide on using Kikoff credit the right way explains how to squeeze the most value from the $5 plan.

 Can You Use More Than One?